Abortion Restrictions in North Carolina

 While this is not an exhaustive list of restrictions on abortion and reproductive health care in North Carolina, this section highlights several of the major legal barriers to access.

 Abortion Refusal Laws

 In North Carolina, physicians and nurses have been allowed to refuse to participate in any procedure that results in an abortion since 1973.
 In 2013, that protection was extended to any healthcare provider in North Carolina.
 For example, this may occur when a patient needing an emergency termination goes to a hospital for care.
 It is critical institutions have policies in place that center patients’ well-being and the provision of quality care to all patients, regardless of the religious beliefs of employees.

 In North Carolina, anti-abortion lawmakers in the General Assembly passed additional, medically unnecessary regulations of abortion clinics.
 North Carolina does not have extensive TRAP laws (Targeted Regulations of Abortion Providers) as other states like Texas do, but it does have politically-targeted regulations, including:

 - Requiring physicians performing abortions after 16 weeks to send records of the patient’s ultrasound images to the North Carolina Department of Health and Human Services.
-If the abortion is performed after 20 weeks, the physician must provide evidence to the state that a medical emergency existed.

 - Abortion providers are banned from receiving any state funding for any purpose (this was a 2015 law specifically passed to attempt to defund the state’s Planned Parenthood affiliate).